 Patricia “Tricia” Bonati and Martha Harrington founded Florida Poodle Rescue in 1994.
 They have since saved the lives of over 10,000 Poodles, Poodle mixes, and “Poodle wannabes.”
 Tricia and Martha can attest that there is no greater feeling than rescuing a poodle and being part of this magical transformation process.
 Since the Cavapoo is a Poodle mix, you’ll often find Cavapoos at Poodle rescues.

 This dedicated rescue group wants to educate the public about the unique benefits of adopting a Poodle or Poodle mix.
 They are looking for forever homes where these sweet-tempered, loyal companions, once abused or mercilessly tossed away, will be treated like the cherished family members they were always intended to be.
 Florida Poodle Rescue even provides funding for expensive medical procedures to save otherwise dire causes.
-They also want to make you aware of the overall benefits of pet adoption – including the singular form of love given by an animal who has never known love before.
+They also want to make you aware of the overall benefits of pet adoption; be sure you check out the Florida Poodle Rescue resources available on the website.

 6. Mid-Atlantic Poodle Rescue (MAPR)